 The primary objective of the course is to present the fundamentals of plasma physics, in particular highlighting high-temperature plasma physics and its applications to controlled fusion.
 The course begins with an overview of plasma phenomena and their applications.
 The lectures cover Coulomb collisions, single particle motion in magnetic field, magnetic traps, principles of controlled fusion, plasma heating and diagnostics.

-The next course will be offered from 15 to 26 July 2019.
+The next course will be offered in 2020.
 Find out more here.

 Polytechnic also offers an Energy Summer School on behalf of the Institute of Energy and Transport Systems.
-The 2019 edition will be held from 22 July to 7 August.
 Find out more here.